Jim Christou

 Christou switched clubs in 1982, joining Northcote, and he captained the club to its 1982 second division grand final win over Caulfield.

+Christou's brother John Christou was also a footballer, the pair playing together for much of their careers at Fitzroy, Port Melbourne and Northcote.
 Christou also played district cricket for Northcote as an all-rounder, playing 104 first XI games across a twelve-year career.
 He was a member of Northcote's 1973/74 First XI premiership.